Did you know that you can play a melody starting on any of the twelve possible notes, while still preserving its melodic and harmonic character?

 You will discover that Do will always sound-feel like Do, So will sound-feel like So, La will sound-feel like La, and so on… no matter what key you are in!

-The main point here is this: When you start the melody on a different note (play in a different key), all of the letter names of the notes change, but the Solfege names remain exactly the same.
+The takeaway is this: When you start the melody on a different note (play in a different key), all of the letter names of the notes change, but the Solfege names remain exactly the same.

-The letter names change because they are arbitrary, but the Solfege names remain the same because they symbolize the sound-feelings that are inherent in the melodic-harmonic function of each melody note, no matter what key you are in.
+The letter names change because they are arbitrary, but the Solfege names remain the same because they represent the inherent melodic-harmonic function of each melody note, which remain the same no matter what key you are in.